Concordium/concordium.github.io/source/testnet/guides/run-node.rst

 2. Enter a name for your node.
 This name will be displayed in the public dashboard.

-3. If the tool has been started before you will asked if you want to delete the local node database before starting.
+3. If the tool has been started before you will be asked if you want to delete the local node database before starting.
 Pressing **y** will delete and subsequently recreate the information on the state of the Concordium blockchain that was saved on your computer. **Note that